Organizr/docker-organizr/README.md

   ghcr.io/organizr/organizr
 ```

-This image is also available in GitHubs Container Registry at `ghcr.io/organizr/organizr`

 Entries marked with `optional` is showing the default value

 **Note:** Organizr is not contained inside the image, this means that using the built-in updater does not break your install.
 However the prefered way to update organizr is to restart the container, as we grab the latest commit on startup.